 Waist-to-hip ratio can be found by taking a circumference measurement around your waist, and again around your hips.
 Divide the waist measurement by the hip measurement to find your WHR.

-Waist-to-Hip Ratio Calculation
+Waist-to-Hip Ratio Calculationwaist measurement

 Here is an example of how I’ve calculated my own WHR.